Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/PRESENTATION.md

 The four core GSM algorithms are:

-A3		authentication algorithm (based on COMP128)
+A3		authentication algorithm (based on COMP128 - Developed Before 1998)

-A5/1	"strong" over-the-air voice-privacy algorithm (Developed in 1987) A5/2	"weak" over-the-air voice-privacy algorithm   (Developed in 1989) A8		voice-privacy key generation algorithm (based on COMP128)
+A5/1	"strong" over-the-air voice-privacy algorithm (Developed in 1987)

+A5/2	"weak" over-the-air voice-privacy algorithm   (Developed in 1989)

+A8		voice-privacy key generation algorithm (based on COMP128 - Developed Before 1998)

 # Vulnerabilities in GSM